gama79530/DesignPattern/SingletonPattern/README.md

 ## Summary
 1. This pattern often used on sharing resource management, such as thread pool and database connection pool.
 1. We can omit locking mechanism if this singleton object is not in multi-threading environment.
+1. Implementation of singleton pattern depends on used programming language.